Albertzue/learning_notes/aws/SAA/practice01.md

 b d
 ab ！
 b
-d  a here
+d  a
-c !
+c ! a
 a
 ad !
 c
 c !
 a !
 d
-a !
+a ! b here
 c
 d !
 c